sethdavis512/charcoal/README.md

 ### Contribute

-I am not a Vue.js expert.
 I'm always looking to learn and improve.
-With that being said I'd love to get some help from other developers.
-If you see something that could be done smarter, make a pull request.
-If you have an addition you'd like to bring in, make a pull request...I think you get the picture 😎.
+With that being said I'd love to get some help from the Vue community.
+Please feel free to make a pull request and contribute as much as you'd like - Thanks!

 ### Donate